Site Logo

 Illustration licensed from:(c) Can Stock Photo /stokkete

-2 comments on “The Hula Hoop!”
+2 responses to “The Hula Hoop!”

-OMG I could never do one of those things, lol!
+1. OMG I could never do one of those things, lol!

-lol!
+1. lol!
 Yeah I hear you, it was a fun toy to have then.